 Vitamin C, also known as L-ascorbic acid or ascorbate, is an essential nutrient that supports the immune system and helps fight diseases and infections.
 The primary source of vitamin C is citrus fruits, but it's also plentifully available in the vegetables you eat almost daily.
-Adult men require 90 mg, and women need 75 mg of vitamin C daily.
+According to the US Institute of Medicine, adult men require about 90 mg and women about 75 mg of vitamin C daily.
+Recommended intakes may vary by country and guideline.

-A versatile yet balanced diet can fulfill your daily requirements of vitamin C. Read on to get a handy list of vegetables loaded with vitamin C!
+A versatile yet balanced diet can fulfil your daily requirements of vitamin C. Read on to get a handy list of vegetables loaded with vitamin C!

 Some vegetables that contain large amounts of vitamin C include:

-A green chill pepper has 109 mg of vitamin C, which can fulfill 121% of the daily requirement of vitamin C. According to researchers at the University of Buffalo, the capsaicin compound present in chilli peppers helps ease joint and muscle pain.
+A green chill pepper has 109 mg of vitamin C, which can fulfil 121% of the daily requirement of vitamin C. Capsaicin, when used topically, has been shown to help relieve certain types of pain; evidence for pain relief from dietary chilli consumption is limited.

 A cup of sliced red bell peppers provides 190 mg of vitamin C, which is three times the amount found in an orange.
 They are also packed with vitamin A, which is beneficial for maintaining good eye health.

-Additionally, a cup of sliced green bell peppers contains around 120 mg of vitamin C, which fulfills around 200% of the daily requirement.
+Additionally, a cup of sliced green bell peppers contains around 120 mg of vitamin C, which fulfils around 200% of the daily requirement.

 Approximately 100 grams of fresh kale contains around 93 mg of vitamin C, whereas a cup of steamed kale contains approximately 21 mg of vitamin C. It is often described as a treasure trove of vitamins A and K, minerals, and fatty acids.

-One hundred grams of cauliflower serves approximately 48 mg of vitamin C. It is an excellent source of protein and dietary fiber, too.
+One hundred grams of cauliflower serves approximately 48 mg of vitamin C. It is an excellent source of protein and dietary fibre, too.

 Consuming half a cup of cooked Brussels sprouts provides 48 mg of vitamin C and can contribute to approximately 54% of your daily recommended vitamin C intake.
 It also has plenty of vitamins A and K.